sergio00000/Hospital/README.md

 ### **What this is**

-This is a simple template to facilitate the development startup of our Backend Challenge.
-Provided in this project is a stripped down Springboot application, with a Postgres database, orchestrated with Docker.
+This project is a simple Rest webservice for a tech challenge.
+In this project is a Springboot application, with a Postgres database, orchestrated with docker.
+The objective is to create a simple webservice with an API to get, insert, update and delete information.

+It's a simple case of a hospital, that needs management of patients, doctors and consults.
+Every consult must have a doctor, speciality and patient associated.

 ### **Requirements**